Low Energy Palletizers

 For complex machines where movements are executed consecutively, kinetic energy is often released in the braking resistors in the form of heat.
 By connecting ACOPOSmulti servo drives via the DC bus, up to 30% of the energy used for movements can be saved.
 Brake energy is stored in the capacitors and made available at a later time for acceleration.

 This braking energy is re-used by other running motors, reducing energy consumption by up to 20% compared to systems without regeneration capabilities.

-The user profits not only from efficient use of energy, but also from a cooler control cabinet because the heat from the resistors is greatly reduced.
+The user profits not only from the efficient use of energy, but also from a cooler control cabinet because the heat from the resistors is greatly reduced.
 Onsite real-time measurement on our palletizers has proven that we save 20% on the energy due to the AcoposMulti system alone.